Tuesday, September 9, 2025

 The Transsexual Skyline Squatter

 After being sold, the Skyline reportedly didn’t remain open long, though how long is not known.
 Access to Catskill phone books from the era would help solve the mystery.
 Typically, one can find those at a local library, but that would require about an hour drive each way (ironic, since I once worked across from the Catskill Public Library for several years).
 While continuing my research on what happened to the Skyline after it closed, I came across a cryptic Facebook posting noting that two individuals squatted on the Skyline property for a short time (presumably before the fire).
-Their names were John Paul and Dawn Langley Simmons.
+Their names were John-Paul and Dawn Langley Simmons.

-John Paul and Dawn Langley Simmons.
+John-Paul and Dawn Langley Simmons.
 Credit unknown.

-As it turns out, Dawn Langley Simmons, from Charleston, South Carolina, was named Gordon Langley Hall at birth and was born intersexed.
-Assigned male, she consequently went through a sex change operation.
-Hall, a White woman, married John Paul Simmons, an African American man (alternatively described as a chauffeur, mechanic, and sculptor) in 1969.
+Dawn, a White woman, married John-Paul Simmons, an African American man (alternatively described as a chauffeur, mechanic, and sculptor) in 1969.
 Interracial marriage in South Carolina (where the Simmons married) was illegal until 1967 when the Supreme Court declared anti-miscegenation laws unconstitutional.
-In fact, at the time of the decision it remained illegal in all former Confederate states (plus Delaware), though a number of other states only repealed those laws in the few years before the 1967 decision.
 To its credit, New York, along with six other states, never had any anti-interracial marriage laws on the books in its history.

-John Paul and Dawn Langley Simmons on their wedding day.
+John-Paul and Dawn Langley Simmons on their wedding day.
 Credit unknown.

-The Simmon’s purported squatting in the Skyline, if true, seems like it could have been another attempt gone bad to restore a building.
+The Simmons’ purported squatting in the Skyline, if true, seems like it could have been another attempt gone bad to restore a building.
 If so, it likely occurred after 1975 since the Times article does not mention it (and such an incident would be relevant to the story), but before 1982 when the Simmons divorced.
 The fire must have happened after the Simmons left the Skyline, if indeed they were there.

 Concluding Thoughts